Savoring Truffle Pasta & Red Wine In Omotesando With Sarah Crago

 Japan, Australia & Italy Meet In Your Plate

-In a cozy neighborhood sandwiched between Omotesando and Shibuya, an Australian chef and business owner serves up truffle pasta paired with red wine almost every night to regulars and tourists.
-Savvy Tokyo sat down with Sarah to find out how and why an experienced marketer and foodie made the leap into the restaurant business and what she’s gained from the experience.
+In a cozy neighborhood sandwiched between Omotesando and Shibuya, Sarah Crago serves up truffle pasta paired with red wine.
+Savvy Tokyo sat down with her to find out how and why an experienced marketer and foodie made the leap into the restaurant business.

 What got you into food?